 - 1. Press the Menu button.
-You see the main menu. - 2.
+You see the menu screen. - 2.
 Press Enter to select the Video menu. - 3.
-Use the arrow buttons (control panel) or the Enter button (remote control) to set one of the following options: - Brightness Lightens or darkens the overall image. - Contrast Adjusts the difference between light and dark areas. - Tracking (computer images only) Removes unwanted vertical lines from a computer image by matching the projector's internal clock to various computer signals. - Sync (computer images only) Corrects fuzziness or screen flicker by synchronizing the projector with the tracking signal sent from the computer.
+Use the arrow buttons (control panel) or the Enter button (remote control) to set one of the following options: - Brightness Lightens or darkens the overall image. - Contrast Adjusts the difference between light and dark areas. - Tracking (computer images only) Removes unwanted vertical lines from a computer image by matching the projector's internal clock to the computer display signal. - Sync (computer images only) Corrects fuzziness by synchronizing the projector with the tracking signal sent from the computer.

-Color (composite video or S-Video only) Adjusts the depth or intensity of the image.
+Color (composite video or S-Video only)

+Adjusts the color depth or intensity of the image.